 The bottom line?
 Most of the existing service businesses now located in the UV-D area, restaurants and small businesses, daycare and assisted living facilities, auto repair and professional services, would not be allowed under the new ordinance.

 When the UV-D was approved by members of P&Z and City Council, their vision was of some sort of a pedestrian-friendly business district, ostensibly lined with cute 2 story buildings with shops or cafes below and office or living quarters above.
 Maybe 5 or 6-story mixed-use multi-family structures, apartments or condos, with businesses on the ground floor.

 The results so far?
-A 3-story H-E-B grocery store looming over the area, with drive-under parking at ground level, and the new 2-story medical building in the photo, covering most of the corner lot, also with parking below.
+A 3-story H-E-B grocery store looming over the area, with drive-under parking at ground level, and the new, still to be occupied, 2-story medical building in the photo, covering most of the corner lot, also with parking below.